zx80/flask-simple-auth/demo/README.md

    and deleting oneself, all this in under *30* lines of code.
  - [`types_path.py`](types_path.py) defines `/types` routes which demonstrates parameter types management.
+ - [`oauth.py`](oauth.py) defines `/oauth` routes to demonstrates OAuth usage, that is authorizations granted by some external issuer and delivered using a token.

 The next sections describe the convenient features which distinguish this demo compared to what would be required if only Flask was being used.